PA Admissions & Tuition

 How to Apply

-The CASPA Application Portal will open April 25, 2019, at which time applicants for January 2020 may begin an application.
+The CASPA Application Portal will open on April 29, 2021, at which time applicants for January 2022 may begin an application.
 Applicants should fill in the academic history section as soon as you begin the application process to allow CASPA to match incoming materials with an application.
 Do not submit the application until all final transcripts are received.

 Please note that the Tufts PA Program has a Green Deadline, August 1, 2021 (See CASPA's deadline definitions).
 Applicants should aim to have all items submitted by July 1, 2021 in order to meet the "verified-by" deadline of August 1st.